purton-tech/cloak/README.md

 ## Folder Structure

-* /app - Web and gRPC Server.
+* `/app` - Web and gRPC Server.
 Rust with Typescript and SCSS.
-* /cli - Command Line Interface.
+* `/cli` - Command Line Interface.
 Rust.
+* `/infra` - Infrastructure as Coe.
+Pulumi.
-* /protos - Protobuf definations for the API
+* `/protos` - Protobuf definitions for the API
-* /migrations - Database migrat6ions for buildign the Postgres Database
+* `/migrations` - Database migrations for building the Postgres Database
-* /www The website.
+* `/www` The website.
 Built with Zola

 ## Alternatives